fgsfds/Blood-Voxel-Pack/readme.txt

 ============================================================================================

 BuildGDX (1.15 or later) and NBlood (r11419 or later):
-- put blvoxels.zip into autoload folder located in a game directory
+- put voxels_blood_*.zip into autoload folder located in a game directory
 - make sure "enable autoload folder" checkbox is enabled